 Home-Start West Somerset offers support, friendship and practical help to families at home with children under seven in the Sedgemoor and West Somerset areas.
 Many of the families they support have complex and long-term needs.
-Clare Pound, manager at the charity, told us how, with the help of a grant from the Somerset Coronavirus Appeal, by adapting their antenatal classes for women in West Somerset to an online provision, it soon expanded in something much bigger.
+Clare Pound, manager at the charity, told us how - with the help of a grant from the Somerset Coronavirus Appeal - they adapted their antenatal classes for women in West Somerset to an online provision, and how it soon expanded in something much bigger.

 “We knew, as soon as lockdown happened in March 2020, that expectant parents would be incredibly vulnerable and that they would - somehow - still need to access antenatal classes, as well as extra help and support in general, in light of the pandemic.
 Our emergency grant from the Somerset Coronavirus Appeal helped us to immediately adapt and develop our antenatal provision from something that had previously been in the West Somerset area only: our Bump-Start antenatal classes moved online and we extended the offer of support to families across the whole Somerset.

 In addition to our antenatal online classes and drop-in Zoom sessions, we also offer follow up one-to-one phone calls, send uplifting and motivational postcards, and we post out various baby resources to expectant parents, such as baby grows, muslin cloths and hand-knitted blankets, some of which are donations from the community and some we buy.
 It was really important, especially in those early days of the pandemic, that no one felt alone.

 We’ve enhanced our digital support by posting regular positive and informative messages on our social media and our website is getting an overhaul.
 And we’ve collaborated with other organisations, such as CLOWNS and Minehead EYE, so that we can offer more help to more families.